CS-SI/SIRIUS/README.md

 Sirius can use two upsampling strategies:
 * Periodization: default behavior if a filter is provided.
-* Zero padding: default algorithm if no filter is provided)
+* Zero padding: default algorithm if no filter is provided.

 Upsampling strategies can be forced with the following options:
 * `--upsampling-zero-padding`
 * `--upsampling-periodization`

-**Force periodization upsampling without providing a filter will result in an error.**
+*Force periodization upsampling without providing a filter will result in an error.*

 More details on algorithms in the [Theoretical Basis documentation][Theoretical Basis].

 #### Filter options

 A filter image path can be specified with the option `--filter`.
 This filter will be applied:
-* on the resampled image if the image is zoomed in
+* on the resampled image if the image is upsampled.
-* on the source image if the image is zoomed out
+* on the source image if the image is downsampled.

-Default behavior will pad filter margins with a mirroring of the image borders.
+Default behavior will pad real input edges with a mirroring of the edges.

-`--filter-no-padding` will change the padding strategy and will not pad filter margins on the image borders.

-`--filter-zero-padding` will change the padding strategy and zero pad filter margins on the image borders.
+`--zero-pad-real-edges` will change this strategy and zero pad real input edges.

 It is assumed that the filter is already normalized.
 If not, the option `--filter-normalize` will normize it before any processing.